Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 But I won’t do that.

-Instead, let me present you the opportunity of getting a domain for free.
+Instead, let me present you with the opportunity of getting a domain for free.
 Yes, for free.

 Creating a website, as I am sure you already know, is like the image on an assembled puzzle.
-The parts are hosting, domain and the website creation itself.
+The parts are hosting, domain, and website creation itself.

 Read: WordPress Tutorial